ITensor/website/docs/tutorials/quickstart/main.md

 <span class='article_sig'>Thomas E. Baker&mdash; May 4, 2016</span>

-This article provides a quick introduction to writing a program based on ITensor.
+Let's get started with ITensor by looking at the simplest program we can write involving a tensor.
-For a similar guide oriented towards performing a DMRG calculation, see [[DMRG Quick Start|tutorials/DMRGquickstart]].
+For a similar guide oriented towards DMRG calculations, see [[DMRG Quick Start|tutorials/DMRGquickstart]].

 The contents of `hello_itensor.cc`.